First, I’ve got a couple of disclaimers to clear.

 The old ‘feed two birds with one scone’ trick.

 Operating business and industry within this more conscious framework also helps to address those other “more important issues” that your granny and grandpa are banging on about.
 In fact, we can’t effectively address issues like homelessness, food insecurity, natural disasters, etc if we don’t first address climate change.

 Common phrase 4: “Humans also exhale carbon dioxide.
 So what should we do- stop breathing?”

 This one doesn’t quite require any ‘getting on their level’.
 We learn about photosynthesis and the carbon cycle at around grade 5 in school.

 Get straight into it and explain that “it doesn’t quite work like that.”
 Yes, we exhale carbon dioxide, but this is part of the natural carbon cycle.

 Things go a little pear shaped when we emit more carbon dioxide than the cycle can handle.
 And let’s just say we are emitting more than the cycle can handle.

-It may also help to explain where majority of our emissions actually do come from.
+It may also help to explain where the majority of our emissions actually come from.
 According to NDEVR Environmental, the electricity, transport and stationary energy sectors in Australia have been the biggest emitters over the past 18 years.

 Conversations are key